Philipp Scheidemann: Reich minister president

 In foreign policy, the decision on whether to accept or reject the Treaty of Versailles fell during Scheidemann's term of office.
 He had spoken out clearly against signing it.
 When the Weimar National Assembly met in Berlin for the first time on 12 May 1919, he said, "What hand should not wither that puts this fetter on itself and on us?"
 At first the majority not only of the population but also in political circles seemed to be behind the rejection, and Scheidemann's remark became a popular saying.
-Political realists such as Matthias Erzberger of the Centre Party, Gustav Noske, and Eduard David drew attention to the fact that a rejection would threaten the occupation of all of Germany by the Allies.
-The still existing Supreme Army Command also urged acceptance of the treaty, as did Reich President Ebert.
-In addition, the majority of his own parliamentary group was in favor of acceptance.
-Since no agreement could be reached between the governmental parties and no unified position in the cabinet could be reached – several ministers were clearly against the acceptance of the treaty – Scheidemann saw no possibility except resigning.
+Political realists such as Matthias Erzberger of the Centre Party, Gustav Noske, and Eduard David, however, believed that as unacceptable as the treaty may have been, Germany was not in a position to reject it.
+They drew attention to the fact that a rejection would threaten the occupation of all of Germany by the Allies.
+The still existing Supreme Army Command concluded it was not in a position to mount even minimal resistance if the war resumed, and convinced Reich President Ebert to accept the treaty.
+In addition, the majority of the SPD parliamentary group favored acceptance.
+Since no agreement could be reached between the governmental parties and no unified position in the cabinet could be reached – several ministers, like Scheidemann, were clearly against the acceptance of the treaty – Scheidemann saw no possibility except resigning.